mot testing Halifax

 MOT Test for White E-Type Jaguar

-This “substantially changed “part worried some owners at first. many of these cars have had some major changes. if parts were not available, then they were re-fabricated by specialist companies.
+This “substantially changed “part worried some owners at first. many of these cars have undergone some major changes.
+If parts weren’t available, specialised companies refabricated them.

-when it was announced that their would have to be substantial changes to the chassis, running gear and engine capacity before the car was considered as re-built in any way.
+when it was announced that their would have to be substantial changes to the chassis, running gear and engine capacity before the car was considered to be re-built in any way.
 Especially in the past 30 years of ownership.

 According to the UK Government web site then the following changes would be fine- The following are considered acceptable (not substantial) changes if they fall into